ljbade/wolf4sdl/README.txt

 Wolf4SDL is an open-source port of Wolfenstein 3D to the cross-plattform multimedia library "Simple DirectMedia Layer (SDL)" (http://www.libsdl.org).

+Main features:

+ - Cross-plattform:
       Supported operating systems are at least:
- - Windows 98, Windows ME, Windows 2000, Windows XP, Windows Vista
+       - Windows 98, Windows ME, Windows 2000, Windows XP, Windows Vista (32 and 64 bit)
        - Linux
        - BSD variants
- - KallistiOS
+       - KallistiOS (used for Dreamcast)
       Only little endian platforms like x86, ARM and SH-4 are supported, yet.

-Main features:

  - AdLib sounds and music:
       This port includes the OPL2 emulator from MAME, so you can not only